ghfbsd/cdseis/README.md

 variable 'byteswap' in the main program is set to '.false.' and will read 5033 properly if 'byteswap' is set to '.true.'.

+> Though they all may be overridden in the cdseis input file, you may wish to change the default values of some of the parameters to suit your particular needs.
+The default values are all set in data statements in the main program (cdseis.f).
+In particular, expert programmers might wish to change the default directories for the phase files, and catalog files, and the cdroms, which are in variables phsdir, logdir, and cddir.

 EXAMPLES
 ========